mattriley/agile-avatars/README.md

 <br>

-# Booting
+# Composing

-Booting is the process of making the application _ready to launch_ and involves loading configuration, composing modules, and returning the composed modules.
+Composing is the process of making the application _ready to launch_ and involves loading configuration, composing modules, and returning the composed modules.

-The boot function composes the application from modules in the src directory.
+The compose function composes the application from modules in the src directory.

 <details open>
-<summary>src/boot.js</summary>
+<summary>src/compose.js</summary>

 ```js
 import composer from 'module-composer';